Visually expressed structural forms

 - Alsop’s Paletsra building in London used inclined, concrete filled tubular columns at the ground floor level and three projecting floors at the 10th floor level.
 The structure used pairs of cellular beams placed either side of the columns.

-- In Birmingham’s new city hall offices, the cellular beams were designed with alternate elongated and circular openings which were coated with intumescent paint and were exposed as part of the expression of the structure in the internal space.
+- In Birmingham’s new city hall offices, the cellular beams were designed with alternate elongated and circular openings which were coated with intumescent coating and were exposed as part of the expression of the structure in the internal space.

 - Woolwich’s Council office and library used exposed curved precast units designed as part of the fabric energy storage system of the building.
 The steel beams projected above the top of the precast units and had large rectangular openings so that services and ducts could be distributed on top of the floor.
 A 500 mm deep access floor was supported by the floor slab and the under-floor services arrangement provided air supply at floor level.